Mega Millions jackpot hits $640 million for last drawing of year - NewsBreak

 How do I find the winning Mega Millions numbers?

-The Mega Millions winning numbers will be posted on both the Mega Millions and Maryland Lottery websites.
+The Mega Millions winning numbers will be posted on both the Mega Millions and Delaware Lottery websites.

 You can also watch the draw on the Mega Millions YouTube page.